 Spleen removal - laparoscopic - adults - dischargeSplenectomy - microscopic - discharge; Laparoscopic splenectomy - discharge

-The surgeon made 3 to 4 small incisions(cuts) in your belly.
+The type of surgery you had is called laparoscopic splenectomy.
+The surgeon made 3 to 4 small cuts (incisions) in your belly.
 The laparoscope and other medical instruments were inserted through these cuts.
 Carbon dioxide gas was pumped into your belly to expand the area to help your surgeon see better.

 What to Expect at Home

-Recovering from laparoscopic spleen removal usually takes about 1 to 3 weeks.
+Recovering from laparoscopic spleen removal usually takes several weeks.
 You may have some of these symptoms as you recover:

 - Pain around the incisions.
-You may also feel pain in one or both shoulders.
+When you first get home, you may also feel pain in one or both shoulders.
 This pain comes from any gas still left in your belly after the surgery.
-It shouldgo awayover several days to a week.
+It should go away over several days to a week.

 - Nausea, and maybe throwing up.
-Your surgeon can give you a prescription for nausea medicine if you need it.
+Your surgeon can prescribe nausea medicine if you need it.

 - Bruising or redness around your wounds.
 This will go away on its own.

 Make sure your home is safe as you are recovering.
 For example, remove throw rugs to prevent tripping and falling.
-To stay safe inthe bathroom, installgrab bars to help you get in and out of the tub or shower.
+Be sure that you can use your shower or bathtub safely.
+Have someone stay with you for a few days until you can get around better on your own.

 Start walking soon after surgery.
 Begin your everyday activities as soon as you feel up to it.
 Move around the house, shower, and use the stairs at home during the first week.
 If it hurts when you do something, stop doing that activity.

-You may be able to drive after 7to 10 days if you are not taking narcotic pain drugs.
-You may lift 15 pounds or less.
-Donot do any heavy lifting or straining for the first 1 to 2 weeks after surgery.
+You may be able to drive after 7 to 10 days if you are not taking narcotic pain medicines.
+DO NOT do any heavy lifting or straining for the first 1 to 2 weeks after surgery.
+If you lift or strain and feel any pain or pulling on the incisions, avoid that activity.

 Your doctor will prescribe pain medicines for you to use at home.
 If you are taking pain pills 3 or 4 times a day, try taking them at the same times each day for 3 to 4 days.
 They may work better this way.